FrazerJHogg/neural_networks_from_scratch/glossary.md

 * **Activation function** :

+* **Array** : A homologous list of lists

 * **Bias** :

-* **Classification** : The process of recognising, understanding, and grouping ideas and objects into preset categories or “sub-populations.”
+* **Classification** : The process of recognising, understanding, and grouping ideas and objects into preset categories or “sub-populations”

 * **Dense layer** : A layer in which each neuron of a given layer is connected to every neuron of the next layer